 See our page on Reasonable adjustments for more details, and download the 'Stammering, Discrimination & the Law' document at the bottom of the page.

 Make a good first impression.
 Walk into the room with a smile, make natural eye-contact and shake hands with your interviewers.
 Pause before answering a question, ask to have a question repeated if necessary.
 Have some questions ready for the end of the interview.

 You may have decided to tell the interviewer that you stammer.
 Many people who don't stammer won't know how to respond to someone who does, so help them by talking about your stammer.
 Do it matter-of-factly and don't apologise for it.
 Perhaps say something like, "I stammer sometimes, so it helps if you give me a bit more time" at the beginning.
 This addresses the 'elephant in the room' and can help put everyone at ease.
 See the header 'To Disclose or Not?' above for tips on how to talk about stammering during the interview itself.

 Being nervous is OK.
 The interviewers may also be nervous, especially about causing offence.

 Don't be surprised if you're not asked further questions about your stammering at the interview.
 Under the Equality Act 2010, employers are not allowed to ask about a disability during the recruitment process.

 An interview is a two-way process.
 Is this a company you’d like to work for?
 Are these people you’d like to work with?
 Are they an inclusive company that will help bring out the best in you?

 Watch this webinar from the US-based National Stuttering Association on job interview skills for people who stammer.

 Ask for feedback.
-If this is given, thank them regardless of what they’ve said.
 Review what went well and what you think you could have done differently.
 Think about how you could make changes to your next application so you give yourself a better chance next time.